passivestar/substance-tools/README.md

 - Texture output folder name.
 Default is `textures`
 - Texture Set Name Regex - Regular expression used to determine the texture set name by the texture file name.
 Usually the texture set name goes first and is separated from other info by the first "_".
 Default value is `(.+?)_`

-# Known Issues

-- The Steam version of Painter on Window is currently unsupported.
-Adobe version seems to be working fine.
-On Mac Steam version is working well too
+# Supported Substance Versions

+The addon is working with any recent version of:

+- Windows CC Substance Painter
+- MacOS CC Substance Painter
+- MacOS Steam Substance Painter

+Windows Steam version is currently unsupported